dongyaoz/EECS-545-Project/mean_teacher/README.md

 2. Convlarge based HybridNet ( For Hybrid Net )

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisites
+### versions I use:

-What things you need to install:
-1. Pytorch 0.4.1
+1. Pytorch 1.6.0
-2. Python 3.6.6
+2. Python 3.7.3
+3. torchvision 0.7.0
+4. cudatoolkit 10.2
-3. TensorboardX
+5. TensorboardX

 I used 2 Titan Xp GPUs.
 Average training time is 3 hours for hybrid network and 1 hour for other networks.

 ### Dataset
- You may set up CIFAR-10 inside the repository by running the following command.
+ remainder: I didn't include the shell, but the three folders under "...\data-local\images\cifar\cifar10\by-image" should be \train, \test, and \val

 ```
 ./data-local/bin/prepare_cifar10.sh